 A flat sapphire crystal protects the dial, with a steel screwed-in caseback.
 The crown screws-down and features what Tudor refers to as a “double waterproofness system,” resulting in a water-resistance rating of 150 meters.

 Angular pushers recall the body of the Ducati.
 At 9 ‘clock on the caseband is a flat, matte black PVD rapid date corrector (which requires the included Tudor tool), and is shaped and decorated with the Ducati shield motif.

 Chronograph counters are located at 3 o’clock (30-minute counter) and at 6 o’clock (12-hour counter).
 Small seconds are displayed at 9 o’clock.
-All the subdials feature a black ring with grey printed scale and ruthenium treated guilloche pattern.
-A circular aperture in between 4 and 5 o’clock indicates the date.
+All the subdials feature a black ring with gray printed scale and ruthenium treated guilloche pattern.
+A circular aperture between 4 and 5 o’clock indicates the date.

 Powering the Fastrider Chrono is the same movement used in the Black Shield Chrono, an ETA 7753, which is self-winding with a mono-directional rotor system.
 The 27 jewel movement beats at 4Hz and has a maximum power reserve of 46-hours.